SkyflowFoundry/databricks_detokenize/README.md

 # Skyflow for Databricks: Bulk Detokenize UDF
 This repository contains a user-defined function that can be deployed within any Databricks instance in order to bulk detokenize Skyflow tokens in Databricks.
+It receives the full tokenized column in bulk, breaks it down into chunks of 25 tokens each, then runs it in a multi-threaded processing before it finally combines back the data before displaying the query result to the user.

 ![databricks_dashboard](https://github.com/user-attachments/assets/f81227c5-fbbf-481c-b7dc-516f64ad6114)